nbeisert/latex-pkg-nb/collref/README.txt

-collref v2.0b
+collref v2.0c
-Copyright 2003-2014 Niklas Beisert
+Copyright 2003-2018 Niklas Beisert

 collref is a LaTeX2e package to automatically collect multiple \bibitem references which always appear in the same sequence in \cite into a single \bibitem block.

 The package consists of the files

-    README        readme file
+    README.txt    readme file
     collref.ins   installation file
     collref.dtx   source file
     collref.sty   package file
     collsamp.tex  sample file
     collref.pdf   manual

-The distribution consists of the files README, collref.ins and collref.dtx.
+The distribution consists of the files
+README.txt, collref.ins and collref.dtx.

 Run "(pdf)latex collref.dtx" to compile the manual collref.pdf.

 Run "tex collref.ins" to create the package collref.sty and the sample collsamp.tex.
 Copy the file collref.sty to an appropriate directory of your LaTeX distribution, e.g. texmf-root/tex/latex/collref.